bldavies/bldavies.com/content/blog/motu-wp.md

 ![](https://raw.githubusercontent.com/bldavies/motu-wp/master/figures/field-counts.svg?sanitize=true)

 The variation in working paper counts reflects the variation in fields' tenure within Motu's research portfolio.
-Environment and Resources, contributing 67 working papers, has been around since the series began; Human Rights, appearing only once in the series, is a relatively new but thriving component of Motu's ongoing research.
+Environment and Resources, contributing 67 working papers, has been around since the series began; Human Rights, appearing only once in the series, is a relatively new research field for Motu.

 The authorship network `bip` is drawn below using [Fruchterman and Reingold's (1991)](https://onlinelibrary.wiley.com/doi/abs/10.1002/spe.4380211102) force-directed algorithm.
-Squares denote working papers and are coloured by research field, while each circle denotes an author and is scaled according to the number of working papers (co)written by that author.
+Squares denote working papers and are coloured by research field.
+Each circle denotes an author and is scaled according to the number of working papers (co)written by that author.

 ![](https://raw.githubusercontent.com/bldavies/motu-wp/master/figures/author-network.svg?sanitize=true)